 There are two methods for identifying ecosystems that may be susceptible to spruce weevil infestations.
-The first methods uses observations and survey data to delineate known areas of infestation.
+The first method uses observations and survey data to delineate known areas of infestation.
 The second method is based on the developmental requirements of the weevil.
 The theoretical distribution of the weevil is based on climatic and topographic information.
 Hazard maps have been produced for some of the regions.

 Low hazard areas can have spruce species in accordance with the normal species selection guidelines.
 Medium hazard areas are requiring of caution and spruce used conservatively, up to 20% of the stand composition is recommended.
 High hazard areas should have an alternative tree species to spruce grown as the crop tree species and a limit of spruce to 10% maximum of the total stocking.
+The use of resistant stock mitigates risk of spruce weevil damage, use stock with the highest resistance rating for your area.